Zane2453/VPython_Code/README.rst

     Ex.
 IDM: Remote_control_Universe, IDF: [RangeSlider1, RangeSlider2]

     If you want to control by smartphone, please just use existing IDF Acceleration-I, Gyroscope-I or Orientation-I.
     This will push the raw data of acceleraiton, gyroscope or orientation.
     Ex.
 IDM: Remote_control_Ball-collision, IDF: Acceleration-I.

 #.
 Done.
-Go back to CyberPhysic homepage and start to play.
+Go back to CyberPhysic homepage.